timothyfraser/sigma/docs/05_workshop_python.md

 ## Process Descriptive Statistics

 First, let's get a sense of our process by calculating some basic descriptive statistics.
-We'll create a simple function to calculate the mean and standard deviation, which are fundamental to understanding process variation.
+We'll create a simple function to calculate the mean and standard deviation, which are fundamental to evaluating process variation.

 ```python